-11. Director of Title IX and Civil Rights
+11. Title IX Coordinator

-The Director of Title IX and Civil Rights or their designee has the primary responsibility for coordinating Simon's Rock's efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remediate, and prevent discrimination, harassment, and retaliation prohibited under this policy.
+The Title IX Coordinator or their designee has the primary responsibility for coordinating Simon's Rock's efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remediate, and prevent discrimination, harassment, and retaliation prohibited under this policy.